turbo/Kafka/README.md

 # Kafka

+> **WARNING** This only works on a subset of recent AMD GPUs (others might work, but are untested).
+Kafka was developed on an AMD A6 APU with both an R5 200-series and R5 engineering sample.
+Only one display must be connected, or external ones switched to exclusive.

 This is a walkthrough of how to create the smallest possible framework for 1k democoding.
 At the end of this, we'll have an OpenGL context displaying a shader in just under 520 bytes.

 ## What you need